bernatbellmunt/ironh_project1/README.md

 1. Shark attacks are more fatal in the present.

-2. Australia is the region with more shark attacks.
+2. Australia is the country where surfers are more attacked in the summer.

 3. White shark is the most deadly specie and is the specie that attacks more when not provoked.